-With the best marine binoculars you can really make a splash!
-We help you choose the best saltwater-ready binoculars for seafaring, yachting and other adventurous watery pursuits...
+With the best marine binoculars, you can really make a splash!
+We help you choose the best saltwater-ready binoculars for seafaring, yachting, and other adventurous watery pursuits...

 It goes without saying that when choosing the best pair of marine binoculars out there, decent waterproofing is going to be high on our list of essential features, as is an ability to survive being submerged for extended periods should the device end up in the ‘drink’.

 What's different about marine binoculars

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

 Ideally, binoculars for use at sea will have some or all of the following features, which mark them out from their landlubber counterparts:

 Nitrogen filled: a step in the manufacturing process that expels all air and any possible trace of moisture from the optics and replaces it with 'dry' nitrogen gas to prevent fogging.